nerve-bio/NERVE/README.md

 ```
 ./NERVE.sh -p1 anthracis.fasta -g p
 ```
-Here, the example file "anthracis.fasta", with Gram positive proteins, needs to be saved in the NERVE folder.
+Here, the example file "anthracis.fasta", with Gram positive proteins, is saved the NERVE folder.

-But the user can also retrieve it from Uniprot, writing the correct ID of the chosen proteome:
+But the user can also retrieve a specific proteome from Uniprot, writing its correct ID:

 ```
 ./NERVE.sh -p1 UP000000594 -g p